kunal4040/hybrid-search-eval/README.md

 2. **Hit Rate (Success Rate)**: Percentage of queries where a relevant document was found in the top-k results.
 Useful for understanding "was any relevant result found?"
 3. **Embedding Latency**: Time taken to generate embeddings for all documents per model.
 4. **Memory Consumption**: RAM usage during model loading and embedding generation.
 5. **Model Tradeoffs**: Bubble chart showing quality vs latency vs memory tradeoffs.
 Bubble size indicates memory consumption.
 [Pareto-optimal](https://en.wikipedia.org/wiki/Pareto_front) models (best tradeoffs) are highlighted with gold edges.
 BM25 and API models without memory data are shown as squares.
+The pareto optimal models are also highlighted in the interactive dashboard.

 ![Chart Tradeoffs](_imgs/04_tradeoffs.png)